MJBoes/power-apps-portals-mock/README.md

 * favicon.ico
 * site.webmanifest
 ## Header
-In the bundleblocks folder, create an HTML file with the contents of the header tag.
+In the bundleblocks folder, create an HTML file with the contents of the head section.
 The content of this file will end up in a Header/Bottom content snippet in the Power Apps Portal.
 ```html
 <head>